ghazalesole/Exploratory-Data-Analysis-with-Visualization/README.md

 # Exploratory-Data-Analysis-with-Visualization
-This repository showcases the analysis of housing data of Calgary in Alberta through comprehensive EDA.
+This repository showcases the analysis of housing data of the city of Calgary in Alberta through comprehensive EDA.
 Dive into Jupyter Notebooks to explore insights, visualizations, and key findings.
 Gain a deeper understanding of the data, uncover patterns, and extract valuable insights.